Review – Civilization IV Beyond the Sword

 It seems that despite a short development timeline, Firaxis is adding substantially more content than came with Civilization: Warlords.
 Warlords was a great expansion, don’t get me wrong, but it seemed that they were more focused on the minimal amount new content possible (yet every upgrade was so good you couldn’t not buy the game).

 Beyond the Sword is going to add new buildings, new civilizations, new wonders, new units, new technologies, and even a whole new espionage system.
 Not a bad haul by any stretch.
-The new espionage system will allow spying to become a civilization wide effort, so expect new levels of cruelty in multiplayer games. → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+The new espionage system will allow spying to become a civilization wide effort, so expect new levels of cruelty in multiplayer games.
+The AI is also slated to receive a long overdue upgrade, including the AI focusing on culture victories and better utilizing naval and the new units. → Ring of Read

 Gears of Warrghh